This blog has two aims.

 2. To question the ELT Establishment

-In the multi-billion dollar ELT industry maximising profit is the main goal not only of publishers, but also of teaching establishments like the British Council and Cambridge University Examiners, and teachers’ organisations like TESOL and IATEFL.
-The increasing commercialisation of ELT and the corresponding weakening of genuinely educational concerns, has resulted in most teachers being forced to teach in a way that shows scant regard for their worth, their opinions, their job satisfaction, or the use of appropriate methods and materials.
+The increasing commercialisation of ELT and the corresponding weakening of genuinely educational concerns has resulted in most teachers being forced to teach in a way that shows scant regard for their worth, their training, their opinions, their job satisfaction, or the use of appropriate methods and materials.
 This is, in my opinion, a disgraceful state of affairs, and one which teachers need to become more aware of.

 So this blog sets out to question the establishment and the status quo by challenging the role of coursebooks, by being critical of the so-called experts and leaders of the ELT industry – the textbook writers, teacher trainers and examiners; and by promoting the ideas of all those who are trying to buck the trend.